deckerego/hack-clock/README.md

 Installation
 ------------

+The hack-clock application is intended to be distributed as source, not in binary or packaged form, since it is intended to be a teaching tool.
+Unfortunately this means we need to take a few extra steps to install, but the entire process should take only a few minutes.

+To install the hack-clock distribution:

 1. Make sure your Raspberry Pi is up to date with the latest packages & firmware.
 2. Enable I2C using raspi-config.
 It's listed under the advanced options.